 - Formulation of promotional and developmental schemes by the Ministry of Agriculture so as to make available adequate quantity of cotton.
-Cotton production is envisaged to reach 475 bales by the end of the Strategic Plan.
+Cotton production is envisaged to reach 475 lakh bales by the end of the Strategic Plan.
 Conducive policies are also needed to encourage production of genetically modified (GM) cotton and other organic fibres like Suvin and ELS cotton. - Formulation of promotional and developmental schemes by the Ministry of Agriculture so as to make available adequate quantity of jute.
-The jute production is expected to reach 125 lakh bales by the end of the Strategic Plan. - Wool production was around 48 million kgs in 2008-09.Wool consumption is projected to nearly double to 250 million kgs in 2016.
-Currently we are importing huge quantities of wool from Australia and New Zealand.
+The jute production is expected to reach 125 lakh bales by the end of the Strategic Plan. - Wool production was around 44.40 million kgs in 2011 12.
+During the period between 2009-10 and 2016-17 raw wool consumption is to be grow at a CAGR of 7.8% and will be approximately 208 Million Kg by end of 12th Plan i.e. year 2016-17.
+As per past trends Wool production in the country is to be remain constant at approx. 44 Million Kg and thus India will Import nearly 164 million Kg wool at the end of 12th Plan.
 To reduce the imports of wool and meet our domestic demand, there is need to develop environmentally friendly sheep species.
 Department of Animal Husbandry needs to take up programmes for cross breeding and selective breeding of sustainable new species to increase quality and productivity of wool. - Most of the developmental schemes in un organized sectors like handloom, handicraft and powerlooms are being implemented by various agencies of State Governments.
 It is necessary that all state governments may provide adequate resources in their state plans and give priority for these schemes and do not divert the funds allocated to these schemes. - State Governments are implementing the centrally sponsored schemes (CSS) of the Ministry of Textiles.
-It is imperative that the state governments provide their share of CSS expenditure and also implement these schemes successfully. - State Governments should take all efforts to make workable, adequate and uninterrupted power supply to powerloom units and textile mills at competitive rates for smooth functioning of these units so that they can withstand domestic and international competition. - It is necessary that State Governments provide adequate extension services to Sericulturists so that they are able to increase their bivoltine and multi voltine silk production to achieve 27000 metric tones.
+It is imperative that the state governments provide their share of CSS expenditure and also implement these schemes successfully. - State Governments should take all efforts to make workable, adequate and uninterrupted power supply to powerloom units and textile mills at competitive rates for smooth functioning of these units so that they can withstand domestic and international competition.

-- A number of seed money programmes and providing loans / credit to units set up by SC/ ST/ Minority entrepreneurs are being implemented by SC/ ST/ Minority Development Corporations of GOI and state governments.
+- It is necessary that State Governments provide adequate extension services to Sericulturists so that they are able to increase their silk production to achieve 32000 metric tonnes. - A number of seed money programmes and providing loans / credit to units set up by SC/ST/ Minority entrepreneurs are being implemented by SC/ST/ Minority Development Corporations of GOI and state governments.
 Office of Development Commissioners for handlooms and handicrafts may take advantage of these schemes by dovetailing their developmental schemes with the schemes of these Corporations. - Regular meetings of various division heads should be organized periodically to review the achievements under Strategic Plan.
 Particularly coordination is required with Economy Division, export division, textile/ jute commissioner office and skill development division. - The RFD for coming years should be designed in such a manner that goals set up under Strategic Plan are achieved.
 There should be complete coordination with RFD and Strategic Plan. - While signing MOUs with PSUs under the ministry, the objectives/ targets indicated under the Strategic Plan need to be kept in view.

 6.2.
-Linkage with potential challenges that are likely to be addressed in the 12th Plan.
+Linkage with potential challenges that are likely to be addressed in the 12^{th} Plan.